Tim Miller (director): Director

+In January 2023, Eli Roth's film Borderlands went through two weeks of reshoots directed by Miller, due to Roth's participation in Thanksgiving, a slasher film that was initially created by Roth as a parody trailer for Grindhouse but has since been promoted to a feature-length film.
+While Roth was not involved with the reshoots for Borderlands, he remained involved with the movie and gave Miller both his blessing and credit as an executive producer.

+In October 2025, Warner Bros. entered talks to purchase a sci-fi film directed by Miller entitled Shiver, which will star Keanu Reeves and be produced by Aaron Ryder and Matthew Vaughn.

+Producer

 In October 2016, Miller was hired to serve as executive producer for a Sonic the Hedgehog feature film, originally being set to be produced by Sony Pictures, before being acquired by Paramount Pictures.
 Miller and director Jeff Fowler first created a pitch for a Sonic movie with Ben Schwartz voicing the character.
 After the movie was green-lighted by Paramount, the two chose to cast Schwartz as the voice of Sonic in the film, having enjoyed his performance in the test reading.
 The film was released on February 14, 2020, and received a warm critical and commercial reception.
 Miller returned as executive producer for the film's sequel, released on April 8, 2022.